banzaicloud/koperator-docs/docs/external-listener/index.md

           hostnameOverride: .dev.example.com
     ```

     The `hostnameOverride` behaves differently here than with LoadBalancer access method.
-In this case, each broker will be advertized as `advertized.listeners=EXTERNAL1://<kafka-cluster-name>-<broker-id>.<namespace><value-specified-in-hostnameOverride-field>:<broker port number>`.
+In this case, each broker will be advertized as `advertized.listeners=EXTERNAL1://<kafka-cluster-name>-<broker-id>.<external listener name>.<namespace><value-specified-in-hostnameOverride-field>:<broker port number>`.
 If a three-broker Kafka cluster named *kafka* is running in the *kafka* namespace, the `advertized.listeners` for the brokers will look like this:

     - broker 0:
       - advertized.listeners=EXTERNAL1://kafka-0.external1.kafka.dev.my.domain:32000